Bulk viscosity from neutron decays to dark baryons in neutron star matter: Conclusions

 \section{Conclusions}

-The discrepancy in two different types of measurements of the neutron lifetime can be alleviated if, a small fraction of the time, the neutron decays into (for example) a dark baryon $\chi$ and a dark scalar particle $\phi$.
-These particles, if they exist, are new degrees of freedom that may well show up in dense matter environments like neutron stars.
-Much effort has been put into finding their potential impact on the EoS of dense matter, and related quantities like the mass and radius of neutron stars.
-Typically, the $\phi$ is assumed to escape because it is light, while the dark baryon $\chi$ is given repulsive self-interactions to help stiffen the EoS so that is can support a $2M_{\odot}$ neutron star.

-In this work, we investigated the possible impacts of this novel neutron decay $n\rightarrow\chi+\phi$ on transport in dense matter, in particular, the bulk viscosity of matter in the hot, dense environment of a neutron star merger.
+In this work, we investigated the possible impacts of a novel neutron decay $n\rightarrow\chi+\phi$ on transport in dense matter, in particular, the bulk viscosity of matter in the hot, dense environment of a neutron star merger.
 We significantly improved the calculation of the decay rate in medium compared to previous estimates, using the nuclear width approximation (NWA) method to include the effects of spectator particles on the decay rate.
-We found that if the neutron dark decay parameters are such that the neutron decay anomaly is solved, then in medium, due to the large difference between the neutron and $\chi$ densities, the neutron dark decay rate is quite slow compared to the dynamical timescale of a neutron star merger.
+We found that if the dark sector parameters are such that the neutron decays (in vacuum) in the dark channel 1\% of the time, which was thought to explain the neutron lifetime anomaly, then in medium, due to the large difference between the neutron and $\chi$ densities, the neutron dark decay rate is quite slow compared to the dynamical timescale of a neutron star merger.
 Furthermore, the effect of the dark baryons on the EoS decreases the Urca bulk viscosity slightly (a factor of 2-3 at most), but the change is well within the current uncertainty in the $npe$-matter EoS.

+We then considered the same model, but where the dark baryon is heavier than the neutron, so that the neutron lifetime in vacuum is undisturbed.
+In this situation, the $n\chi\phi$ coupling can be much larger, and the neutron dark decay rate in medium can be significantly faster.
+At high temperatures, it becomes comparable to other timescales in the problem, and in fact leads to a large bulk viscosity at temperatures of many tens of MeV.
+The specific model we study predicts density oscillations at, say, $T = 50\text{ MeV}$, damp out due to bulk viscous dissipation in under 40 ms.